 HUNGER-FREE PIERCE COUNTY COLLABORATIVE

 Food insecurity is a huge problem in our area, and we know that we can’t face it alone.
-We have partnered with several organizations in our area to tackle it from all angles, including Emergency Food Network (EFN), FISH Food Banks, WSU Extension, Peninsula Community Foundation, Tacoma-Pierce County Health Department, St. Leo’s Food Connection and local farmer’s markets.
+We have partnered with several organizations in our area to tackle it from all angles, including Emergency Food Network (EFN), Nourish Pierce County, WSU Extension, Peninsula Community Foundation, Tacoma-Pierce County Health Department, St. Leo’s Food Connection and local farmer’s markets.
 Together, this Hunger-Free Pierce County collaborative identifies and fills in gaps that will make the system providing food to our citizens more effective.

 Together, we have: